-Since the success of Massachusetts, the Gibb brothers (and co) had continued work on their second album to be released internationally.
+Since the success of Massachusetts (The Lights Went Out in), the Gibb brothers (and co) had continued work on their second album to be released internationally.
 Horizontal, which hit the shops in February 1968, featured their first number 1, and another hit, World.
 Guitarist Vince Melouney and drummer Colin Petersen had an increased influence this time around, meaning Horizontal was heavier and darker than the very-1967 Bee Gees 1st.

 Their single, Words, became one of the most famous Bee Gees ballads, but follow-up Jumbo/The Singer Sang His Song only reached number 25 – their worst chart performance up to that point.
 But the band were recording like their lives depended on it – in June they finished recording their next album, Idea, and the following month they set to work on Odessa.
 Despite this purple patch, tensions were growing.

 On 12 July, during early sessions for Odessa, they set to work on their next number 1 song.
 It’s believed that Robin wrote the lyrics for I’ve Gotta Get a Message to You ‘on the spot’, with the music coming jointly from him and his brothers.
 Robin decided to write from the viewpoint of a man on Death Row that had murdered his wife’s lover, who was determined that the prison chaplain send a final message to her.

 This urgent slice of blue-eyed soul ditches the gentle psych-folk of Massachussets (The Lights Went Out in) and is more like their other early classic, To Love Somebody.
 Thematically of course, it’s similar to Tom Jones’s Green, Green Grass of Home – but better.
 Perhaps it’s the fact that the singer committed a crime of passion due to his wife’s affair, but it’s so much easier to identify with and feel sympathy for this character than Tom when you compare the two.